 Most relocations are in the best interests of the parent, but the best interests of the children are another matter.
 Work-related relocations are a good example.
 It is usually in the parent’s best interests to be closer to work.
 But what about the children?
 A judge might not approve a modification unless the movant frames it with the children’s best interests in mind.
 Perhaps the new neighborhood has better schools, better healthcare, or is safer.

 Move-away modifications are more streamlined than they were, but there are still some intricacies involved.
-For a free consultation with an experienced family law attorney in Chicago, contact Delaney Heckman.
+For a free consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law.